Pampas

 The climate is temperate, with precipitation of 600 to 1200 mm that is more or less evenly distributed throughout the year, making the soils appropriate for agriculture.
 The area is also one of the distinct physiography provinces of the larger Paraná–Paraguay plain division.

+It is considered that the limit of the Pampas plain is to the north with the Atlantic Forest and the Great Chaco Plain, to the west with the Pampas Mountains and the Cuyo Region, and to the south with Patagonia.